smashdevcode/the-latest-on-typescript/presentation.md

 # The Latest on TypeScript

+1) Hello and Survey

-1) Start with quick overview of TypeScript
+2) Start with quick overview of TypeScript
     Show this part in Atom???
     Static data typing
     Interfaces, classes, and namespaces
     Tooling support
+    DefinitelyTyped and tsd

-2) Overview
+3) Overview

-Do I really need to learn a new language?
+TS is a great combination of productivity boost and fun Do I really need to learn a new language?
 The learning curve is gentle
 Start with JS and add in data types